 ← Back to Blog

 Fact-check notes and sources

-Informational, not security consulting advice.
-Channels requires granting Full Disk Access to your terminal application — understand the implications before enabling.
-The iMessage plugin path reflects Q1 2026 ecosystem naming.
-Verify against the official changelog and the plugin source before installing.
-Mentions of Anthropic, Apple, Telegram, Discord, and linked publications are nominative fair use.
+Informational, not security-consulting advice.
+Channels can require granting Full Disk Access to your terminal; understand the implications before enabling.
+Command names and version numbers reflect the research-preview surface as of June 2026; verify against the official changelog and the plugin source before installing.
+Mentions of Anthropic, Apple, Telegram, Discord, OpenAI, and linked publications are nominative fair use.
+No affiliation is implied.

+← Back to Blog